Sonic Spinball: Retrospective

-Retrospectively, Sonic Spinball received mixed reviews, holding a score of 61% at the video game review aggregator GameRankings.
+Retrospectively, Sonic Spinball received mixed reviews, holding a score of 61% at the video game review aggregator platform GameRankings.

 In a retrospective review, Lucas Thomas from IGN felt that the game's graphics matched those of later Sonic games on the Genesis, and considered Spinballs minigames to be "visually distinct and well-done."
 A reviewer from Jeuxvideo.com thought the graphics were "generally good", but indicated that there were other visually superior games for the Genesis.
 In similar vein, William Avery of GameSpot noticed that the game contained some slowdown.
 Eurogamers Dan Whitehead criticized the game's sluggish frame rate and slowdown that occurred when "things threaten to get hectic" in-game, noting that it suffered from "the old Mega Drive problem".

 Various aspects of the gameplay garnered a mixed reception from critics, though the game's control scheme received the most criticism.
 Jeuxvideo.com's reviewer enjoyed how Sonic himself acted as a pinball, but noticed that the controls were less precise and responsive when compared to other platformers.
 Dan Whitehead asserted that the game's controls were "muddled by the half-and-half approach", and criticized its "clunky" game engine, saying that the game's control scheme ruined the pinball environments.
 Thomas stated, "There are aspects of the control that could have been tighter, and its difficulty level may be a bit too extreme for new players."
 Damien McFarren from Nintendo Life said that the game comes across as both a poor platformer and a poor pinball game due to its unconvincing ball physics and frustrating platform elements.